 Many disorders other than dermatitis can affect the hands and feet.
 Among these are

 Fungal infections (eg, tinea manuum, tinea pedis Tinea Pedis (Athlete's Foot) Tinea pedis is a dermatophyte infection of the feet.
 Diagnosis is by clinical appearance and sometimes by potassium hydroxide wet mount, particularly if the infection manifests as hyperkeratotic... read more , cutaneous yeast infections Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
-Infections can occur anywhere and are most common in skinfolds, digital web spaces, genitals... read more )
+Infections can occur anywhere and are most common in skinfolds, digital... read more )

 Viral infections (eg, herpetic whitlow Herpetic Whitlow Herpetic whitlow is a cutaneous infection of the distal aspect of the finger caused by herpes simplex virus.
 (See also Overview and Evaluation of Hand Disorders.)
 Herpetic whitlow may cause... read more , warts Warts Warts are common, benign, epidermal lesions caused by human papillomavirus infection.
 They can appear anywhere on the body in a variety of morphologies.
 Diagnosis is by examination.
 Warts are... read more )